dor97/path_finding_visual/README.md

 # path_finding_visual

-A visual path finding algorithm A star and bfs
+A visual path finding algorithms, A star and bfs.